ipsbruno3/sha512_performance/README.md

 - Bruno da Silva ([@ipsbruno3](https://github.com/ipsbruno3))

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (if not present, assume open-source for educational purposes).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details